Uttam AESA Radar: Development

 The project was initiated in 2008, and the development began in 2012.
 Its full-scale model was displayed at the 2017 Aero India air show and aviation exhibition.
 People who worked for DRDO AEW&CS's main radar and Maritime Patrol Radar were part of the project team.
 A fully functional active electronically scanned array (AESA) radar prototype was unveiled at Aero India 2019, the prototype was mounted inside the glass nose of a HAL Tejas prototype.

 Hindustan Aeronautics Limited is the lead integrator and Bharat Electronics is the major supplier of subsystems.
 As per Project director D Seshagiri of the Electronics and Radar Development Establishment, Uttam AESA radar is 95% indigenous, with only one imported subsystem.
 The National Flight Testing Centre had evaluated the radar and cleared it after performance tests.
 The integration problem of Astra BVRAAM due to older generation of radars will also be solved by Uttam.

 During Aero India 2021, there was a licensing agreements for technology transfer from DRDO to Hindustan Aeronautics Limited for manufacturing and integration of the Uttam in the Mark 1A variant of the HAL Tejas.
 The technology transfer to HAL was finished by DRDO in July 2023, and the radar was approved for export as well.

+HAL placed an order for 122 Active Antenna Array Units and 121 Interface Frames for the Uttam Radar with Astra Microwave Products Limited on 31 July 2026, for ₹2205 crore.
+According to reports, the second batch of 97 Tejas Mk1A aircraft would be equipped with the radar.
+Astra Microwave plans to finish the delivery by 2031.